MQ-FOAR705/HammondA_PoC_Design/README.md

 # Scripts
 While in the ubuntu folder of the project, run the convertall script as follows

-bash convertall.sh
+`bash convertall.sh`

 # Analysis
 Open the Voyant Tools by running the VoyantServer.jar file within the previously extracted folder.

-Click Start Server
+1 Click Start Server

-Wait for web page to load
+2 Wait for web page to load

-Click the Upload button and navigate to the C:/FOAR705/Project/ready folder

-Select all files and click upload.
+3 Click the Upload button and navigate to the C:/FOAR705/Project/ready folder 4 Select all files and click upload.

 # Issues
 Current issues with this solution include: